Places Visited: Beijing, Xi'an, Chengdu, Lijiang, Guilin, Yangshuo, Longji, Shanghai

 Until you set eyes on the legion of 8,000 soldiers, horses and chariots, buried in three huge pits outside Xian in the 2nd century BC, it’s hard to comprehend the scale of the Terracotta Army.
 Yet the complex is only one part of a much larger ensemble that includes a colossal mound – still un-excavated – containing the tomb of Qin Shi Huang, China’s first emperor.
 What most impresses about the figures themselves is how unnervingly lifelike they are.
 Each one has its own distinct facial expression, posture, hair style, clothing and weapons, preserved in amazing detail.

-The group will visit the Panda Breeding Centre in the morning, followed by a special vegetarian lunch at the Wen Shu Temple.
-Later, you’ll be at leisure to explore the bright lights of nearby Jinli Street.
+Visit the Panda Breeding Centre in the morning followed by a very special vegetarian lunch at the Wen Shu Temple.
+Later on, walk along famous Jin Li Street and explore the city on your own in the evening.

 As the pandas are most active early in the day, we’ll aim to arrive at the breeding centre by 8am, when you’ll stand the best chance of seeing the youngsters at play.
 We should also have an opportunity to visit the wonderful nursery to see the centre’s newest arrivals.